izabelape1/books-collection-postman/README.md

 3. In the "Pre request script" tab:
 - assigning a variable named "bookId" a random number from 1 to 6
 - assigning a variable named "customerName" to a random name
+4. Click the "Send" button to make a POST request.